Pentagon deal to boost Microsoft's position in cloud computing: Analysts

 REUTERS: Amazon.com Inc's firm grip on the cloud computing market could be threatened by Microsoft Corp's multi-billion dollar contract with the Pentagon, Wall Street analysts said on Monday (Oct 28).

-Last week, Microsoft won the Pentagon contract termed Joint Enterprise Defense Infrastructure Cloud, or JEDI, that will be worth up to US$10 billion over a period of 10 years, beating out favourite Amazon's AWS.
+Last week, Microsoft won the Pentagon contract termed Joint Enterprise Defense Infrastructure Cloud, or JEDI, that will be worth up to US$10 billion (£7.78 billion) over a period of 10 years, beating out favorite Amazon's AWS.

 Shares of Microsoft rose as much as 3.4 per cent to a record high of US$145.67 on Monday.